2002 Sacagawea Dollar Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 S DCAM3,211,9952,163,83467.3673%

-The Denver issue achieved the highest survival rate at 99.68%, with 3,720,000 coins remaining today.
-Philadelphia’s survival rate reached 98.30%, representing 3,800,000 extant pieces.
-Both business strikes from P and D maintained exceptional preservation above 98%.
+The Denver issue achieved the highest survival rate at 99.68%, with approximately 3,720,000 coins remaining today.
+Philadelphia’s survival rate reached 98.30%, representing around 3,800,000 extant pieces.
+Both business strikes maintained exceptional preservation above 98% — a direct result of collector storage rather than circulation wear.

 The San Francisco proof stands apart with just 67.37% survival.
-Only 2,163,834 coins remain from the original mintage.
-This lower figure likely stems from handling practices and the delicate nature of proof finishes.
+Only about 2,163,834 coins remain from the original mintage.
+The lower figure likely stems from handling of proof sets and the delicate nature of mirror-finished surfaces, which show contact damage far more readily than business strikes.

 Also Read: Top 100 Rarest Silver Dollar Coins Worth Money (Most Expensive)